 We present six models for service delivery of sidewalk clearing that vary in ambition, scope, and cost.
-It is important to keep in mind that for each of these scenarios, the cost is sufficiently large that each would require the City Council to identify additional dedicated revenue or specific cuts to existing programs.
-Stated another way, we cannot carry out an effective pedestrian infrastructure snow maintenance program in Ann Arbor with existing resources while maintaining existing levels of service in other critical areas.
+It is important to keep in mind that for each of these scenarios, the cost is sufficiently large that each would require the City Council to identify dedicated revenue.
+City Council would not be able to fund any of these program options without either additional revenue or specific cuts to existing programs.